cnreediii/OGC-A/README.md

 - Promoting interoperability policies, guidelines and demonstrations for e-government
 - Increasing participation in OGC testbeds, pilot projects and demonstrations in the Asia/Pacific Region
 - Coordinating a strong Australia/New Zealand voice in the OGC.

+## Australia and New Zealand Member Contributions to the Standards work of the OGC

+Some of the keys Standards and related activities supported by Australian and New Zealand Members were/are:

+- Draft Gazetteer Service Specification (Rob Atkinson, editor) Simon Cox a contributor.
+2001
+- Active role of CSIRO and Bureau of Meteorology in WaterML and HY_Features from 2008 up till 2014.
+- Social Change Online contracting CSIRO (2004?) to initiate work on the Observations and Measurements Standard.
+Initial draft published by OGC in 2006, Simon Cox Editor
+- DGGS Abstract Specification Topic 21.
+First review draft in 2018 (Robert Gibbs editor)
+- OGC Borehole Interoperability Experiment.
+Heavy particpation from Australian community 2019.
+- OGC API - DGGS Core (Dr. Matthew Brian John Purss, Jérôme Jacovella-St-Louis editors) 2025
+- And contributions to GML, WFS, WCS, OGC URN specification, GeoSciML

 ## OGC Australia Membership in 2003